 If your Loan Officer likes and shares on their social media a real estate agent’s posting for a house they are selling, didn’t the real estate agent receive something of value?
 After all, if the agent has 10,000 followers and so does the Loan Officer in question, the real estate agent now has double the audience and exposure he or she would have if it hadn’t been shared.
 Presented in those terms, it’s easy to see how this could be seen as free advertising.

 Advise your Loan Officers to make every post—even cross-posts—their own.
 This is a great method for avoiding regulatory interference now, or in the future, and is also effective for generating leads.
-If the Loan Officer wants to share a post from a realtor or settlement agent, guide them toward adding information either in a comment or in the subject of the cross-post, about contacting them to get pre-qualified for a loan or to get a quote on rates.
+If the Loan Officer wants to share a post from a realtor or settlement agent, guide them toward adding information in the subject of the cross-post, like contacting them to get pre-qualified for a loan or generally discuss home financing options.
 Now, instead of a post that only benefits the real estate agent, it is a post that also benefits the Loan Officer and makes the social media exposure more effective.

-Make sure that your loan officers aren’t reposting/liking the same realtors or settlement agent account posts.
-This may bring more risk as a regulator could see this as free advertising without a marketing service agreement (MSA) outlined with those partners or costs shared.
+Make sure to outline in your policy that your loan officers should not be reposting/liking the same realtors or settlement service providers account posts repeatedly in a way that shows clear favoritism or steering.
+This may bring more risk as a regulator could see this as an indication of a potentially non-compliant relationship or free advertising without a marketing service agreement (MSA) outlined with those partners or costs shared.

-Monitor your Loan Officer’s likes and shared posts.
-Your LOs are out there hunting for business and compliance teams should regularly monitor social media to look for noticeable patterns of cross-posting between Loan Officers and specific real estate or settlement agents.
-Ensure that they are following your social media guidelines and making the post a blatantly obvious marketing opportunity for them alone.
-It’s one of the things regulators will be on the lookout for as well if there is an issue.
+Monitor your Loan Officer’s activity on social media.
+Loan Officers are out there hunting for business and compliance teams should be regularly monitoring social media activity for noticeable patterns of cross-posting between Loan Officers and specific real estate or settlement agents.
+Ensure that LOs are following company social media guidelines and issue corrective action as necessary to demonstrate a comprehensive due diligence process to your regulators.